Founding a real estate company in Switzerland: Requirements and opportunities

 Highlights

-• Entry in the commercial register and licenses are required to set-up a real estate company in Switzerland
+• Entry in the commercial register and licenses may be required to set up a real estate company in Switzerland

 • AG and GmbH are the most common corporate forms for real estate companies